Rookie Doncic, veteran Barea lead Mavs past Thunder 111-96

 Paul George and Steven Adams had double-doubles for Oklahoma City, each finishing with 20 points and 13 rebounds.
 Dennis Schroder added 19 points and Jerami Grant had 13.

-The 34-year-old Barea was the second-oldest Maverick active for the game.
-He led the way as the Dallas bench outscored Oklahoma City's 22-5.

-The Mavericks' youngest player, 19-year-old Doncic, scored nine of his points in the third quarter.

-The Thunder made only 39 percent of their field goal attempts (38 for 97).
+The Mavericks shot a season-best 56 percent from the field (43 for 77).
+The Thunder made only 39 percent of their field goal attempts (38 for 97) and couldn't capitalize on 26 offensive rebounds.

-In the first quarter, George and Schroder scored eight apiece for the Thunder, who committed eight of the 15 fouls in the quarter.

-Dallas outscored Oklahoma City 34-11 in the first 10 minutes of the second quarter .
+"The biggest difference was obviously the 3-point shooting.
+They shot it really well and we had our opportunities and didn't shoot particularly well," Thunder coach Billy Donovan said.

 TIP-INS

-Mavericks: Allowed a season-low 96 points -- 13 less than their previous low, 109 by Chicago on Oct.
-22 .
-Led by J.J.
-Barea's 16, the bench provided 30 of Dallas' 57 first-half points. .
-Held the Thunder to 45 points in the first half, the fewest this season for a Dallas opponent. .
+Mavericks: Allowed a season-low 96 points - 13 less than their previous low, 109 by Chicago on Oct.
+22. ...
+Held the Thunder to 45 points in the first half, the fewest this season for a Dallas opponent. ...
 The Mavericks shot 13 for 18 (72 percent) from the field in the second quarter, including 6 of 8 (75) from 3-point range.

 UP NEXT